3 Data preparation

 Let’s construct a GeneExpressionMatrix from scratch.
-First we will create the count matrix.
+First we create the count matrix.

 library(SingleCellExperiment)